what is a Histogram?

 - Determining whether the outputs of two or more processes are different

 - You wish to communicate the distribution of data quickly and easily to others

 How to Create a Histogram

 - Collect at least 50 consecutive data points from a process.

-- Use the histogram worksheet to set up the histogram.
-It will help you determine the number of bars, the range of numbers that go into each bar and the labels for the bar edges.
+- Use a histogram worksheet to set up the histogram.
+It will help you determine the number of bars, the range of numbers that go into each bar, and the labels for the bar edges.
 After calculating W in Step 2 of the worksheet, use your judgment to adjust it to a convenient number.
 For example, you might decide to round 0.9 to an even 1.0.
 The value for W must not have more decimal places than the numbers you will be graphing.

 - Draw x- and y-axes on graph paper.
 Mark and label the y-axis for counting data values.
 Mark and label the x-axis with the L values from the worksheet.
 The spaces between these numbers will be the bars of the histogram.
 Do not allow for spaces between bars.